cretz/pgnio/README.md

 System.out.println("Current DB: " + RowReader.DEFAULT.get(rows.get(0), "database_name", String.class));
 ```

 The `Config`'s `poolSize` determines the fixed pool size.
+While not set by default, developers are encouraged to set
+`Config.poolValidationQuery` to something like `SELECT 1` to make sure borrowed connections are always valid.
+A
-A `ConnectionPool` should be closed after use.
-For the rest of
-these examples, the `pool` variable above will be reused.
+`ConnectionPool` should be closed after use.
+For the rest of these examples, the `pool` variable above will be reused.

 #### Execute simple queries